rakudo/rakudo/docs/rakudo-nqp-notes.md

 intermixed text and formatting code characters.
-Newlines and contiguous whitespace may or may not be significant depending upon the general block type (abbreviated, paragraph, delimited, or declarator) or block identifier (e.g., code, input, output, or defn).
+Newlines and contiguous whitespace may or may not be significant depending upon the general block type (abbreviated, paragraph, delimited, or declarator) or block identifier (e.g., code, input, output, defn, comment, or data).

 The content as it is parsed in Grammar.nqp is first broken into individual characters which are then assigned to one of three token groups: regular text, text with